What to Expect From Me as Your Therapist

 The Official Stuff:

-I have 12 years of experience helping individuals, couples, and families navigate attachment difficulties, relationship issues, life transitions, and personal growth.
+As a therapist, I have 13 years of experience helping individuals, couples, and families navigate attachment difficulties, relationship issues, life transitions, and personal growth.
 For over 10 years, I’ve worked at child advocacy centers providing therapy to families who have experienced abuse and trauma.
-While I have training in multiple therapy approaches, my go-to models are Emotionally-Focused Therapy (EFT) for individuals and couples, EMDR (Eye Movement Desensitization & Reprocessing), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+While I have training in multiple therapy approaches, my go-to models are Emotionally-Focused Therapy (EFT) for individuals and couples, Internal Family Systems (IFS), EMDR (Eye Movement Desensitization & Reprocessing), and Cognitive Behavioral Therapy (CBT).